vpcarroll15/personal/music/reviews/thy_catafalque/vadak.md

 My favorite track, "Vadak (Az átváltozás rítusai)," is a perfect folk/black metal synthesis.
-After a rollicking guitar opening that, truth be told, I would have trimmed from the final edit of song, the band lays down a melody on the cello that could be the accompaniment to two medieval warloads fighting a duel to the death.
+After a rollicking guitar opening that, truth be told, I would have trimmed from the final edit of the song, the band lays down a melody on the cello that could be the accompaniment to two medieval warloads fighting a duel to the death.
 This music is so badass.
 When the fantasy/folk music needs to be kicked to the next level, the vocalist crashes in with some anguished screaming.